garysheppardjr/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 1 Map and Scene.md

 ## Add ArcGIS Runtime to the app

-You have two options for adding ArcGIS Runtime Quartz to your Java application project.
+You have three options for adding ArcGIS Runtime 100.0 to your Java application project.
 Choose one of the following:

-1. **Use Gradle**: you can use Gradle if you started the exercise by creating a Gradle project. open `build.gradle` and add ArcGIS dependencies.
-See [Develop your first map app using Gradle](https://developers.arcgis.com/java/beta/guide/develop-your-first-mapping-app-using-gradle.htm) for details.
+1. **Use Gradle**: you can use Gradle if you started the exercise by creating a Gradle project.
+Open `build.gradle` and add ArcGIS dependencies.
+See [Develop your first map app with Gradle](https://developers.arcgis.com/java/latest/guide/develop-your-first-map-app-with-gradle.htm) for details.

     ```
     group 'demoApp'